 - The Scope of Application of the Law and the Constraints,

 A Thorough Analysis of the main Regulatory Provisions of AIF Funds and their Operation in Cyprus:

 - Legal Form: The VCIC, The Common Fund, The Limited Partnership

-- Structure and Classification: Open Ended/ Closed Ended, Single Funds/Umbrella Schemes, Self-Managed/ Externally Managed, UNPs/LNPs.
+- Structure and Classification: the RAIF, Open Ended/ Closed Ended, Single Funds/Umbrella Schemes, Self-Managed/ Externally Managed, UNPs/LNPs.
 Listed/Non-Listed

 - Set up and Application,